 Koala Bear's Sunday

 To place an order, simply write an email.
 The goods you have ordered will then be sent to you in the cheapest way by post.
 An invoice, payable by bank transfer or with PayPal, is included.
 Please state your complete address and the respective order numbers when placing your order!

 If you do not have an email program installed, then simply email using this email address:

-Of course you can also order by phone or fax:
+Of course you can also order by phone:

 The delivery takes place on account and is only possible for NEW CUSTOMERS with small amounts up to 30 euros.
 For higher amounts, I will ask for prepayment,